telerik/xaml-docs/knowledge-base/kb-datetimepicker-replace-contextmenu-with-radcontextmenu.md

 ---
 title: How to replace the default ContextMenu with RadContextMenu in RadDateTimePicker
-description: Using RadContextMenu instead of ContextMenu RadDateTimePicker
+description: Using RadContextMenu instead of ContextMenu in RadDateTimePicker
 type: how-to
-page_title: Initialize RadContextMenu rather than ContextMenu in RadDateTimePicker
+page_title: Show RadContextMenu rather than ContextMenu in RadDateTimePicker
 slug: kb-datetimepicker-replace-contextmenu-with-radcontextmenu
 position:
 tags: contextmenu, radcontextmenu, raddatetimepicker, datetimepicker